larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

 in order to run it periodically.
 I usually run this script in a [tmux](http://robots.thoughtbot.com/a-tmux-crash-course) session on a server.

+### Known Issues
+Unfortunately you cannot assume to get the exact same Git hashes if you start the sync process from scratch.
+The [Perforce change](http://www.perforce.com/perforce/doc.current/manuals/cmdref/p4_change.html) command allows to modify the description of a changelist after the fact.
+On a vanilla sync the corresponding Git commit messages will change and as a consequence the hash of the commit will change since the commit message is a part of the [Git commit hash calculation](http://git-scm.com/book/en/Git-Internals-Git-Objects#Commit-Objects).
+Even worse, every subsequent commit hash will change because the parent commit hash is part of the Git hash calculation as well.
+That means you need to update all references, e.g. via Git Submodules, to this Git repository.

 #### Outlook